SC5/cerebellum/README.md

 Initialize store for route handlers (**this.store**).
 Defaults to true.
 Disable if you want to perform the data retrieval elsewhere.
 For example, when using framework like [Omniscient](https://github.com/omniscientjs/omniscient) you would perform the data fetching in server.js & client.js and pass cursor to immutable data structure in routeContext.

+#### routeHandler

+Method that decides how route handlers are being called.
+Default behaviour is that route handler gets applied with route params.
+With React, you can use `cerebellum-react/route-handler`.

 ### Routes (routes.js)